 In the mid 1800’s Søren Kierkegaard wrote about the invention of Christian scholarship to distract Christians from imitating the way, the truth and the life of Christ.
-In recent years, I have come to the conclusion that we can easily apply Soren’s candid and accurate observations about Christian scholarship to just about everything under the sun, especially when it comes to health and wellness.
+In recent years, I have realized that we can easily apply Soren’s candid and accurate observations about Christian scholarship to just about everything under the sun, especially when it comes to health and wellness.

 The truth is that the mass majority of us refuse to do the basics.
-From loving our neighbor to drinking water, we had rather find something-anything to keep us from these mundane and plain truths that cannot be used as a means to our self-glorifying ends.
-In fact, we deny their purpose, place and power, and we replace them with ridiculous amounts of information, programs, products, advice, opinions and experts.
-It is quite amazing the leap of faith that we give to baseless claims, flawed research and systems without a foundation of truth is unbelievable.
+From loving our neighbor to drinking water, we had rather find something-anything to keep us from these mundane and simple ways that cannot be used as a means to our self-glorifying ends.
+In fact, we deny the most basic truth’s purpose, place and power, and we replace them with ridiculous amounts of information, programs, products, advice, opinions and experts.
+It is quite amazing the leap of faith that we constantly take to follow baseless claims, flawed research and failed systems of word and deed

-We skip the ordinary, the simple steps and practicing the basics because we have forgotten that these things are what matter.
-The imitation, the participation and the practice of the most fundamental truths are what makes a world of difference if we would just do them each and every day.
+We blindly skip the ordinary, the simple steps and practicing the basics because we have forgotten that these things are what matter.
+The imitation, the participation and the practice of the most fundamental truths are what would make a world of difference if we would just do them each and every day.

 Think about it…why do we constantly search for more and more information, hacks, tips, superfoods, weight loss pills and fat loss procedures but we refuse to do the most basic things our bodies need to function the way they are naturally designed.

 No, we do not eat fruits, vegetables or fiber.
 Neither do we drink enough water, get enough sleep, walk correctly, get out in the sun or take the time to simply Breathe, Listen, Ask Look and Move to nourish our spirits, hearts, minds or bodies with quiet, stillness and solitude.